Are you showing up as a mindful leader?

 - Slow down.
 Create opportunities to encourage mindfulness throughout the day.
 Catch yourself when you’re starting to rush around.
 Pause and make your movements more deliberate.
 Think about the purpose behind each activity.

 - Adjust your routines.
 Make ordinary tasks part of your practice.
-Chant while you vacuum or put on your clothes.
 Turn your attention inwards when you’re stuck in traffic or waiting for coffee to brew.

 - Seek instruction.
 Look for meditation teachings online or in your neighborhood.
 Community centers and yoga studios may offer introductory sessions for free or at a very low cost.